 Gibson's only real action on offense came in the meaningless Week 17 tilt with the Cowboys - two receptions, 11 yards.
 If his hands ever catch up to his feet, he could become a viable deep threat.
 Work ethic shouldn't be an issue, as Gibson worked his way from a regular inactive at the beginning of his rookie season to a regular role on special teams.

 Signed to a futures contract in 2017, Williams quietly landed on injured reserve in May with a torn Achilles.
-He impressed in the previous year's preseason, then a prospect for the Chargers, registering with 10 receptions for 132 yards in exhibition games.
+He impressed in the previous year's preseason with the Chargers, catching 10 passes for 132 yards in exhibition games.